Information flow reveals prediction limits in online social activity

-Thus far we have examined the information flow between the ego and individual alters, but actionable information regarding the future of the ego may be embedded in the combined pasts of multiple alters (Fig.~\ref{fig:introFig}C).
-To address this, we generalized the cross-entropy estimator to multiple text streams (see \SM{}).
-We then computed the cross-entropies and predictabilities as we successively accumulated alters in order of decreasing contact volume (Fig.~\ref{fig:introFig}D).
-As more alters were considered, cross-entropy decreased and predictability increased, which is sensible as more potential information is available.
-Interestingly, with 8--9 alters, we observed a predictability of the ego given the alters at or above the original predictability of the ego alone.
+Thus far we have examined the information flow between the ego and individual alters, but actionable information regarding the future of the ego may be embedded in the combined pasts of multiple alters (Fig.~\ref{fig:introFig}c).
+To address this, we generalized the cross-entropy estimator to multiple text streams (see `Measuring the flow of predictive information' and `Estimator convergence on our data' in the Methods section).
+We then computed the cross-entropies and predictabilities as we successively accumulated alters in order of decreasing contact volume (Fig.~\ref{fig:introFig}d).
+As more alters were considered, cross-entropy decreased and predictability increased (Spearman's $\rho = -0.505$ 95\% CI [-0.517, -0.492], $p < 0.001$ and $\rho = 0.527$ [0.515, 0.540], $p < 0.001$, respectively), which is sensible as more potential information is available.
+Interestingly, with 8--9 alters, we observed a predictability of the ego given the alters at or above the original predictability of the ego alone---with 10 alters, the predictability was significantly greater than that of the ego alone (two-tailed test, $t(1852) = -3.32$, $p < 0.001$).
 As more alters were added, up to our data limit of 15 alters, this increase continued.
 Paradoxically, this indicated that there is potentially more information about the ego within the total set of alters than within the ego itself.